JelmarNL/minix-rtsp-receiver/README.md

 ## Runnable on 32bit
 ### Windows requirements:
-bellsoft-jdk11.0.14.1+1-windows-i586-full (msi installer) (Liberica Full JDK 11.0.14.1+1 x86 32 bit for Windows) https://bell-sw.com/pages/downloads/#/java-11-lts
+- bellsoft-jdk11.0.14.1+1-windows-i586-full (msi installer) (Liberica Full JDK 11.0.14.1+1 x86 32 bit for Windows) https://bell-sw.com/pages/downloads/#/java-11-lts
-vlc-3.0.16-win32 (exe installer)
+- vlc-3.0.16-win32 (exe installer)
-a shortcut in shell:startup to the bat file which runs the jar
+- A shortcut in shell:startup to the bat file which runs the jar.
+- And you might want to hide the taskbar and prevent sleep and updates.